 Bishopstone and Hinton Parva are charming Wiltshire villages sited very close to the ancient Ridgeway, Britain’s oldest road.
-Click here for a map showing where we are.
 We belong to the Wiltshire County Federation of WIs and within that, to the Ridgeway Group of WIs, both of which are described in more detail below.

 Forget the stereotype WI lady – our members are modern women who enjoy socialising at our monthly meetings, welcome the chance to make new friends and, as you will see, are always up for a challenge!
 We organise a wide variety of events each year that try to offer something for everyone and we enjoy the company of husbands, partners and guests at many of them.
-Our scrabble, skittles and whist teams compete regularly against other WIs in the County, and we also have a reading circle, DVD club and walking group.
+Our scrabble, skittles and whist teams compete regularly against other WIs in the County, and we also have a reading circle and an art appreciation group, arrange outings to local places of interest as well as theatre visits.
 Meet us all in the following pages.

-Our elected Officers and Committee Members for 2015-16 are identified above and their roles are specified here.
+Our elected Officers and Committee Members for 2017-2018 are identified above.
 Committee Meetings usually take place on the afternoon of the first Thursday of each month.
-Other WI members carry out specific duties, details of which may be viewed here.

 Overview of our Annual Events